 Conditions attached to the premises licences will, so far as possible, reflect local crime prevention strategies.
-For example, the provision of closed circuit television cameras may be appropriate in certain premises.
+For example, the provision of closed circuit television cameras, licensed door supervision and other controls may be appropriate in certain premises.

-4.5 Enforcement
+4.5 Enforcement & Inspection

 The Council is a signatory to the Regulators' Code and will follow the principles set out in it.
-The Regulators Code is based upon the principles of consistency, transparency and proportionality.
+The Regulators' Code is based upon the principles of consistency, transparency and proportionality.

 The Regulators' Code proposes that a graduated response is taken where offences against legislation are found or where licence conditions have been contravened.
 An isolated administrative offence such as failing to maintain certain records may be dealt with purely by way of a written warning.
-More serious offences or repeated offences that have been committed over a period of time may result in referral to the Sub-Committee, the issue of a Formal Caution or a referral for prosecution.
+More serious offences or repeated offences that have been committed over a period of time may result in referral to a licensing sub-committee, the issue of a Formal Caution or a referral for prosecution.